sagorahmed/Weippy/README.md

 - **Unified Update View:**
   I plan to introduce a feature that allows users to view updates from specified Story Protocol accounts in a single, consolidated interface within the extension.

+- **Publish on the Chrome Web Store:**
+  To make it easier for users to install and receive automatic updates, I plan to publish the extension on the **Chrome Web Store**.
+This will streamline the installation process and ensure users always have the latest features.

 - **Your Tweets Are IP:**
   I will work on integrating the extension with the **Story Protocol blockchain**.
 This will allow users to **register their tweets as IP assets**, protecting and validating their content directly on the blockchain.